Questions and Answers

 Is it possible that students will not be able to receive any services from CAPS?

 No. All matriculated students who have paid the Student Health fee shall have access to some of CAPS’ services.
-Students can always use psychological crisis intervention services, attend workshops, utilize educational counseling services, and group therapy services.
+Students can always use psychological crisis intervention services, utilize counseling services, and group therapy services.

 Do group therapy sessions count towards the 8-session limit?